camisbrussi/camisbrussi/README.md

 ### Hello, welcome! 👋

-My name is Camila Sbrussi and I am software development.
-I work in TI area sence 2017, same year I started studying softwafe engineer.
+My name is Camila Sbrussi and I am a Software Engineering graduate from Univates.
+I have been working in the IT field since 2017

 I love programming :heart:!